 4. Double-click on it and enable it by choosing the Enable button located at the lop-left.

 5. After this step, you’ll also be able to change the Options located at the bottom.
-From the drop bar, choose the option saying Allow local admin to choose settings to disable Windows 10 forced updates.
+From the drop bar, choose the option saying Allow local admin to choose settings to disable Windows 10 updates.

 Now the option for disabling the automatic updates download is enabled in Control Panel.
 Follow the steps below to enable this option: